stexcore/api-engine/README.md

 ---

 Pipes are small but powerful — they act as preprocessors that seamlessly fit into your request lifecycle.
 Use them wisely to encapsulate parsing, filtering, or coercion logic close to the route.

 ---

+> ℹ️ Pipes are automatically validated during startup.
+If a pipe fails to export correctly or its `handler` property is missing or invalid, the engine will report a detailed, traceable error associated with the corresponding route.

+---